Device-independent certification of indefinite causal order in the quantum switch: Supplementary Note 1: The quantum switch does not violate causal inequalities

-It was shown in~\cite{ABC+15,OG16} that the quantum switch does not violate any causal inequalities in the scenarios previously considered in literature.
-Here we briefly review this argument, and show why it does not generalise to our scenario involving a locality constraint on an additional spacelike-separated party.
+\pdfbookmark[1]{Supplementary Note 1}{w49f8ysdfh} It was shown in~\cite{ABC+15,OG16} that the quantum switch does not violate any causal inequalities in the scenarios previously considered in literature.
+Here we briefly review this argument, and show why it does not generalise to our scenario involving a constraint on the allowed causal orders arising from the presence of a spacelike-separated party.

-We consider the most general correlations $p(a_1 a_2 c | x_1 x_2 z) \eqqcolon p(\vec a c|\vec x z)$ observed by parties using the quantum switch, where Alice 1 and Alice 2 measure the target system inside the two slots of the switch, while Charlie measures the output control and target system.
+We consider the most general correlations $p(a_1 a_2 c | x_1 x_2 z) \eqqcolon p(\vec a c|\vec x z)$ observed by parties using just the quantum switch, where Alice 1 and Alice 2 measure the target system inside the two slots of the switch, while Charlie measures the output control and target system.
 First of all, note that since Charlie chooses his setting $z$ after Alice, this can be written as

 Alice's marginal correlation $p(\vec a | \vec x)$ is the correlation that would arise if the output control and target systems of the switch were discarded, rather than measured by Charlie.
 However, discarding the output control qubit on a quantum switch yields the classical switch~\cite{CDPV13}, which is causally separable.
 Diagrammatically, this can be depicted as~\cite{PQP}